 Growing Tomatoes from Seeds

 Northern farmers should use grow lights for 14-18 hours daily to help seedlings, boosting their development and enabling upright growth.
 With less light, the plants will be spindly and weak.
-Learn how to start tomatoes from seed
+Learn how to start tomatoes from seed.

 1. Transplant Seedlings into the Garden

 Have your seedlings been grown indoors or in a greenhouse?
-If the answer is yes, then don’t immediately head outdoors and place them in the cold ground.
+If the answer is yes, then don’t immediately headCapitulum; A protruded organ or structure with vital functions. outdoors and place them in the cold ground.
 These seedlings would first need to be acclimated to outdoor temperatures to prevent severe shocks.

 In case the plants were in a greenhouse, harden them off for two weeks.
 Start by putting the plants outdoors for only a few hours a day, after which you slowly increase the amount of time they stay outside, trying to avoid windy days.
 Take plants under shelter if predicted temperatures fall under 40 degrees Fahrenheit.
 Plant outside just after the threat of frost has gone.